Like a Velvet Glove Cast in Iron

 Like a Velvet Glove Cast in Iron is a graphic novel by American cartoonist Daniel Clowes.
 The book follows a fantastic and paranoid plot, differing in tone from the stark realism of Clowes' later more widely known Ghost World.
 It contains nightmarish imagery, including dismemberment, deformed people and animals, and sexual fetishism.

 Clowes has talked about how the story was inspired by his dreams, as well as a recurring dream of his ex-wife's:

 A lot of it is just daydreams, where ...
 I can just have these thoughts that are uncontrolled by common logic, and then I start to see things in a different way.
 It's sort of the same thing as when you wake up from a long dream and you, for one minute, see the absurdity of the world.

 The book's title is a quote from the Russ Meyer film Faster, Pussycat!
 Kill!
 Kill!
 (The full line, as delivered by Lori Williams, is "You're cute, like a velvet glove cast in iron.
 And like a gas chamber, Varla, a real fun gal.")

 Publication history

 Like many of Clowes' extended works, Like a Velvet Glove Cast in Iron originally appeared in serial form in his comic book Eightball (issues #1–#10, 1989–1993) but has been reprinted as a trade paperback.
 The opening panels of later chapters of the story were presented in color when originally published in Eightball.
 When collected in trade paperback form, the chapters of the story were given names, and a table of contents was added to reflect this.

 Velvet Glove has since been reprinted many times, and is currently in its sixth edition.
-The book has also been translated into Italian, Japanese, French, Spanish, and Greek.
+The book has also been translated into Italian, Japanese, French, Spanish, Polish, and Greek.
 The French edition was nominated for the 2000 Angoulême International Comics Festival Prize for Best Album.